-The chance of becoming pregnant and having a child as a result of IVF with one's own oocytes and donated sperm was 27% after a fresh transfer and 36% after a frozen-thawed transfer.
+The chance of becoming pregnant and having a child as a result of IVF with one's own oocytes and donated sperm was 2021 24% after a fresh transfer and 36% after a frozen-thawed transfer.
 Still, the chance of success depends on the woman's age, similar to all other IVF-treatments.

 The chance of becoming pregnant and having a baby with an embryo that stems from a donated oocyte is not influenced by the age of the woman who receives the embryo.
 The donor's age, however, is important.
 Consequently, the donors are mostly younger women.
-For the freeze cycles, constituting almost 90% of transfers in this treatment group, the delivery rate increased from 26% to 38% per transfer from 2019 to 2020.